mattak/Unibus/Assets/Plugins/Unibus/README.md

 Unibus is singleton GameObject.

-It manages receivers and delivers messages.
+It manages receivers and delivers to handle message.

 The message is classified by tag and type.

-For example, if you dispatch with `HP` tag and `int` type, then receivers subscribing `HP` tag and `int` type can only receives the dispatched value.
+For example, if you dispatch message with `HP` tag and `int` type, then receivers subscribing `HP` tag and `int` type can only receives the dispatched value.

 # Install